 Most modern gadgets store data on tiny memory cards - and the best prices are all online.
-Here's a rundown of the cheapest deals, including an 8GB SD card for £6 and £10 for a 16GB Micro-SD card.
+Here's a rundown of the cheapest deals, including an 8GB SD card for £4 and £12 for a 64GB USB flash drive.

 The aim of these tips is to help you minimise the risks.

 Quite simply, its customers are immediately transformed into creditors.